-Saint Andrew of Crete on the nativity of Mary as a turning point in the old covenant becoming the new, the frontier where types and symbols give way to reality.
-This reading shows that September 8th was celebrated as the birthday of Mary, daughter of Joachim and Ann & mother of Jesus, at least as early as the early 8th century.
+Saint Andrew of Crete on the nativity of Mary as a turning point between old and new covenant, the frontier where types and symbols give way to reality.
+This reading shows that September 8 was celebrated as the birthday of Mary, daughter of Joachim and Ann & mother of Jesus, at least as early as the early 8th century.

 This is the highest, all-embracing benefit that Christ has bestowed on us.
 This is the revelation of the mystery, this is the emptying out of the divine nature, the union of God and man, and the deification of the manhood that was assumed.
 This radiant and manifest coming of God to men most certainly needed a joyful prelude to introduce the great gift of salvation to us.
 The present festival, the birth of the Mother of God, is the prelude, while the final act is the fore-ordained union of the Word with flesh.
 Today the Virgin is born, tended and formed and prepared for her role as Mother of God, who is the universal King of the ages.

 Though the New Testament tells us nothing about the nativity of Mary, the birth of the Theotokos is recorded in the Protoevangelion of St. James, a second century work that is not part of the canon of Sacred Scripture.
 There we are told that her parents were Saints Joachim and Ann.
-The traditional place of the birth of the Mother of God is under the crusader Church of St. Ann in Jerusalem where Joachim and Anna were believed to have lived.
-The Roman Catholic Church teaches that by a special act of Divine Providence, the birth of the Blessed Virgin Mary occurred without the transmission of Original Sin.
+The place traditionally regarded as the site of the birth of the Mother of God is in a cave under the crusader Church of St. Ann in Jerusalem where Joachim and Anna were believed to have lived.
+The Catholic Church teaches that by a special act of Divine Providence, the birth of the Blessed Virgin Mary occurred without the transmission of original sin.
 This doctrine is known as the Immaculate Conception.